statuc30721/jenkins_devops_v1.7/README.md

 The actual portion we want is after the word "Result:".
 Copy this file to a separate file and save-as "jenkins-baseline-plugins".

-I separated the filename and remvoved the commas leveraging a <for loop> and <sed>.
+I separated the filename and remvoved the commas leveraging a "for loop" and sed.

 The basic workflow is to run a <for loop> in the docker container, putting files in a temporay file named plugin_output.txt; then have <sed> process the file removing the last comma from each file and then oputput to a new file named plugins.txt.